sam-doomguy/documentation-api/RuleSettings.md

+# Archived

+Please access Trend Micro Cloud One - Conformity's public [API documentation here](https://cloudone.trendmicro.com/docs/conformity/api-reference/) for the most updated version.
+This GitHub repository is no longer maintained and has been archived for historical purposes.

+---

 # Cloud Conformity API rule settings guide

 Every rule in Cloud Conformity can be configured via API.
 These rule settings can disable or enable rules, change default risk level, setup exceptions and configure rule-specific settings.

 Below is a list of the available API calls